JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

 # RPG Adventure Flavour Pack - Fork

 This is a custom fork of Mr Samuel Streamer's RPG Adventure Flavour Pack.
-I've spent a fair bit of time patching this mod and I thought it made sense to properly fork it in case the main mod sees big changes.
+I've spent a fair bit of time patching this mod and I thought it made sense to properly fork it in case Feldoh's mod is taken down or changed significantly.

 **Changes:**
 ----